 Where is Shannon now?Shannon is the Chief Operating Officer at Game Theory in Burlington, Vermont.

-Sophomore year, I heard Champlain had this new major.
-It would allow me to be more of a team manager, or coach, and that sounded like what I actually wanted to do.
-I liked keeping all the communications between the team members together, figuring out when we could meet and defusing situations if we had clashing personalities—I really liked being a mediator.
-I was able to use all of these skills during my Capstone, which was really rewarding.
+I was able to use all of these skills I learned in class during my Capstone, which was really rewarding.
 It's the closest I got to having real studio experience as an undergraduate.
 I dealt with a team of eight to twelve people, and as a Management of Creative Media major, I did all the coordination.
 I wasn't the boss, but a leader.

 It's very real-life experience and hopefully what I'll be doing when I get into the industry.
 The opportunity to apply my skills has made me feel like I'm a lot more level-headed, and I am able to handle certain situations better.
 I'm not sure how Champlain could've prepared me more.David, Managment of Creative Media Major*Game Managment SpecializationEast Aurora, NYROBERT P. STILLER SCHOOL OF BUSINESS*The name of this major changed to Game Production Management in 2016.

 Where is Dave now?I'm currently working as a Producer at Velir in Somerville, Massachusetts.